Roboy: Development

 With ECCE as its starting point, Roboy was conceived in 2011 via project coordination between research institutions and industry partners.
+At 1.2 m, Roboy was designed to have the appearance of a child and to one day be used as a helper robot for the sick and elderly.
 Unlike more traditional robots, which have motors in their joints, Roboy is tendon-driven, allowing for more fluent, human-like movements.
 The walking movements of humans were acutely studied and then tweaked to result in a walking behavior similar to that of a human being.
 The anatomy of Roboy is very similar to the human anatomy.
 The spine consists of many vertebras connected by cords and balls to represent the spinal cord.
 As for the head and face of Roboy, it was designed completely from scratch and the community on Facebook collaborated to decide which head was the most liked.
 Further, Brain technology and Artificial Intelligence software which run the brain of Roboy can allow him to blush in certain situations, such as after receiving a compliment or while being hugged.